nuxencs/seasonpackarr/docs/product-specs/new-user-onboarding.md

 Get `seasonpackarr` running with Prowlarr or autobrr and a supported torrent client so season packs reuse downloaded episodes.

+Choose Prowlarr RSS monitoring, autobrr, or both for automatic discovery.
+Either integration can run independently.
+As another option, use an external scheduler such as cron to run targeted Prowlarr searches.
+Without an automation source, start searches on demand.

 ## Happy Path

 1. Install the binary, container, or service.